 People are a lot more likely to click on that compared to “16 billionaires who sleep the advised amount of sleep but still excel”.
 The latter article will probably be a lot more useful to you and me, hence why I’m writing this article for you right now.

 What I want you to think about for a moment is your sleep habit.
 How can you transform it into something that gives you more time awake each day, while still getting enough sleep?
 A simple answer is likely to set your alarm a little earlier tomorrow.
-That way, you can still get your advised 7-8 hours of sleep, while enjoying more time awake!
+That way, you can still get your advised 7-8 hours of sleep, while enjoying more wake-up time!